jalvarez54/Me.WCFTPSyncWrapper/ReadMe.md

 This script will:

-    - Create the directory structure in .. \ bin Debug, Release and Staging,
+    - Create the directory structure in ..\bin Debug, Release and Staging,
-    - Download and unzip FTPSync.zip FTPSync in a directory for each directory above,
+    - Download and unzip FTPSync.zip in a FTPSync directory for each directory above,
     - Copy dist\seedbox.ini in each FTPSync directories of each directory above
     - Create logs folder in each each directory above